gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy took a deep breath and let it out slowly, just like her mother did whenever she had a hard decision to make.
 "You're right.
-And if we can't, we can always come back here and try it then."
+And if we can't, we can always come back here and try then."

-The tunnel ran level for a hundred paces before dipping down.
-It became steeper and steeper until finally it turned into a rough-cut staircase.
+The tunnel ran level for a hundred paces before dipping down to turn into a rough-cut staircase.
 "I think we're getting further from the village, not closer," Noxy said in despair.
 "Maybe we should turn back."

 "Not yet," Thokmay said.
 "We haven't actually come very far, and we can't have gotten lost because there aren't any turns.
 Maybe it'll level off again soon."

+But instead,
-But the steps ran straight down instead into a dark, still pool of water.
+the steps led straight into a dark, still pool of water.
 There was just enough light for them to see another set of steps rising from its far side.
 The only sound was the *ploop, ploop* of condensation dripping off the ceiling.

 Noxy shivered.
 "I wonder how deep it is?" she whispered.

 "*I* wonder what's in it," Thokmay whispered back.
-"There are some horrible things in the moat around Loghan-in-Loghan.
+"There are some really horrible things in the moat around Loghan-in-Loghan.
-My—the king's grandfather had them brought in specially from the Blight.
+My—the king's grandfather had them brought in specially from the tombs under Coriandel.
 They're all teeth and tentacles and—"

 "Shh!" hissed Noxy.
 "I don't want to know!"